sinha-vaibhav/web-crawler/README.md

 - can use multiple python threads to concurrently crawl multiple URLs
 - respects robots.txt file and doesn't crawl disallowed URLs
 - has logging and testing support for easier debugging and monitoring
+- supports crawling of relative links as well

 ## How it works?

-1. We specify a url of the website we want to crawl and other required parameters in the command line tool
+1. We specify a url we want to crawl and other required parameters in the command line tool
-2. The script extracts the domain name and url scheme (http  https) from the url and creates a starting URL e.g. https://www.google.com/intl/en_in/business/ turns into scheme - https and domain website - www.google.com
+2. The script extracts the domain name and scheme (http, https, etc.) from the url and loads the robots.txt file using it e.g. if the url is https://monzo.com/sign-up/ , robots.txt file location is extracted by getting the domain and adding /robots.txt to it which in this case turns out to be https://monzo.com/robots.txt

 3. We create the initial URL to start crawling from for this website and store it to urls_to_crawl queue e.g. www.google.com